The role of ABARES

 ABARES provides professionally independent, world-class research, analysis and advice for government and private sector decision-makers on significant issues affecting Australia's agriculture, fisheries and forestry industries.

-ABARES is the research division of the Department of Agriculture and Water Resources.
+ABARES is the research division of the Department of Agriculture, Fisheries and Forestry.

-- To support evidence-based policy making by providing specialist policy-relevant research and advice to decision-makers on key policy challenges facing the agriculture, fisheries, forestry, food, resources and energy sectors today and into the future.
+- To support evidence-based policy making by providing specialist policy-relevant research and advice to decision-makers on key policy challenges facing the agriculture, fisheries, forestry sectors today and into the future.

 - To develop our capability for integrated research and advice that will forge a stronger future for ABARES as a provider of such products to government, industry and the public.